shubhanshut31/netflixclone/README.md

 # Netflix Clone

-Clone of the Netflix website as a light HTML CSS and JS Excercise
+Clone of the Netflix website as a light HTML CSS and JS Excercise.

 _<p align="center">"Eating website for fun... nyom nyom nyom"</p>_